 Thinkific

-Here are some of the features Thinkific offers for building a course-based business.
+Here are some of the main features of Thinkific as course business software:

-- Integrated e-commerce business tools like sales, coupons, an affiliate program, and running email marketing.
+- Integrated e-commerce business tools like sales, coupons, an affiliate program, and basic email marketing.
+Support for over 100 currencies.

 - Sell memberships for repeat business or bundles or one-time access--Thinkific will automatically collect relevant taxes.

-- Add coupons and discounts--including for reengagement--and create special offers.
+- Add coupons and discounts--including for reengagement--and create special offers, gifts, or group orders.

 - Appoint unlimited admin to help scale your online business.